Hotel Tammer: History

 During its history Hotel Tammer has hosted many famous guests including the Finnish marshal Gustaf Mannerheim and the Russian astronaut Yuri Gagarin.
 Also Nobel laureate in literature Frans Emil Sillanpää was a frequent guest.

 The hotel has also been portrayed in books and films.
-Some of the events in Arto Paasilinnas novel Elämä lyhyt, Rytkönen pitkä were set in the hotel.
+Some of the events in Arto Paasilinna's novel Elämä lyhyt, Rytkönen pitkä were set in the hotel.
 Also scenes for a film adaptation of the novel were filmed in Hotel Tammer.